China restaurant attack sparks outcry over violence against women

-BEIJING (AFP) - Eight people have been arrested for a vicious attack on a group of women at a restaurant in China, police said on Saturday (June 11), in a case that has sparked outrage over predatory sexual behaviour.
+BEIJING • Eight people have been arrested for a vicious attack on a group of women at a restaurant in China, police said yesterday, in a case that has sparked outrage over predatory sexual behaviour.

 Footage of the incident widely circulated online shows a man placing his hand on a woman's back as she shares a meal with two companions at a barbecue restaurant in northern China's Hebei province.